The Common Pests Of Crestview & The Florida Panhandle

 Most female mosquitoes lay their eggs on top of standing water.
 Standing water is also where their eggs hatch and their larvae develop into adults.
 Marshes, swamps, and clogged ditches make prolific breeding sites for mosquitoes.
 Other places that collect water and are suitable breeding areas include tree holes, old tires, buckets, and clogged gutters.
 The bites that mosquitoes deliver itch, due to an allergic reaction to their saliva.
 When mosquitoes bite and feed they have the potential to transmit a variety of diseases.
 Diseases that are common in the United States include the West Nile virus, encephalitis, and the Zika virus.
 They also can transmit parasitic heartworms to dogs, which can be fatal.

 Dealing with mosquitoes in your home on your property?
-If so, then request your free quote and get started with our professional pest control solutions today!
+If so, then request your free quote and get started with our professional mosquito control solutions today!